sykosyber/MoralAI/README.md

   Secular Humanism: A framework for living an ethical and meaningful life based on reason, compassion, and human potential.

-7. Target Audience & Market Positioning: MoralAI is for the intellectually curious: students, writers, creative professionals, and any individual who wants a deeper, more structured interaction with AI.
-It is positioned not as a novelty "persona-switcher," but as a serious tool for introspection and critical thinking.
-Its brand identity directly engages with the concept of AI Alignment, offering a unique, bottom-up approach that empowers the user.
+MoralAI is a simple tool designed to ask a profound question: What happens when we can consciously choose the "mind" we want to think with, and the "lense" we want to think through?

-8. Final Vision: MoralAI is a simple tool designed to ask a profound question: What happens when we can consciously choose the "mind" we want to think with?
 It is a first step toward a more deliberate, diverse, and user-defined future for human-AI interaction.